Caleb Love: Senior

 After much speculation, Love originally committed to play his senior season at Michigan.
 However, just over a month after committing to Michigan, Love decommitted from the Wolverines and headed back into transfer portal, reportedly due to an issue with transfer credits.
 He announced his commitment to the Arizona Wildcats via social media on May 30, 2023.

 Love made his Wildcat debut on November 6, 2023, scoring 12 points and dishing out four assists in a 122–59 victory over Morgan State.
 Love made his return to Cameron Indoor Stadium on November 10 and beat No. 2 Duke 78–73, snapping their 17-game home winning streak.
 On December 16, Love had a game-high 29 points and six rebounds in a 92–84 loss to No. 3 Purdue, marking Arizona's first loss of the season.
 On January 6 against Utah, Love had 23 points, six rebounds, and six assists on 60% from the field in a 92–73 victory.
 The next game against Washington State, Love finished with 28 points and eight rebounds in a tight 73–70 road loss.
 On January 27, Love went 12-for-18 from the field and scored a career-high 36 points in a 87–78 road victory against Oregon.
 His 36 points tied the single-game scoring record at Matthew Knight Arena.
 On February 8, Love recorded his first career double-double in a triple overtime road victory against Utah, finishing with 19 points and 10 rebounds.
 Against Washington on February 24, Love poured in 28 points and reached 2,000 collegiate points in a 91–75 win.

 On March 12, 2024, Love was awarded the Pac-12 Player of the Year Award and became the tenth Arizona Wildcat to win the award.
 Love averaged a team-high 18.7 points on 43% from the field and 35.2% from three-point range.
 He added 4.9 rebounds, 3.4 assists, and 1.2 steals in 32.2 minutes played.
 He helped Arizona earn the No. 2 seed in the West region of the 2024 NCAA Tournament.
 They advanced to the Sweet 16, where they lost to No. 6 Clemson 77–72, with Love missing all nine of his three-point attempts.

 Graduate

 Love announced via his social media accounts on May 29, 2024, that he would withdraw from the 2024 NBA Draft and return to Arizona for his graduate season.
 He averaged 17.2 points, 4.4 rebounds, 3.4 assists and 1.2 steals per game.

 Professional career

-Portland Trail Blazers / Rip City Remix (2025–present)
+On July 1, 2025, after going undrafted in the 2025 NBA Draft, Love signed a two-way contract with the Portland Trail Blazers.
+On November 21, against the Golden State Warriors, Love scored a career high of 26 points, and tallied seven rebounds, five assists, and one steal in 38 minutes of action off the bench.

-On July 1, 2025, after going undrafted in the 2025 NBA Draft, Love signed a two-way contract with the Portland Trail Blazers and the Rip City Remix.
+On July 5, 2026, Love signed a two-way contract with the Philadelphia 76ers.